clbouche/clbouche/README.md

 ### Hi, I'm Clara 👋
 ---

-I'm currently working on Minishell with [Lucrèce](https://github.com/Tart3mpion) !
+I'm currently working on CPP module from 42 !

         ► Looking for a new job opportunity in September 2022 💻